-Managing your plan – Once you plan has been formalised you will need to consider how you want to manage your plan long term.
+Managing your plan – Once your plan has been formalised, you will need to consider how you want to manage your plan long term.
 Will you be managing your plan yourself, through a nominee (such as a family member), through a registered provider or via the NDIA support services?
 If you are unsure about your options, one of our friendly team members are available to assist.

-Starting your plan – At the end of your planning conversation you will be asked to discuss your next steps, including your plan approval and fund acces
+Starting your plan – At the end of your planning conversation, you will be asked to discuss your next steps, including your plan approval and fund access.

-Your NDIS First Plan was the start of a lifelong relationship with the NDIA.
-Your NDIS Plan was initially focused on continuity of your existing support when transitioning to the scheme.
+Your NDIS First Plan serves as the start of a lifelong relationship with the NDIA.
+Your NDIS Plan was initially focused on the continuity of your existing support when transitioning to the scheme.
 The implementation of the First Plan, allows clients adequate time to assess their needs, develop goals and explore the available options for their next plan.

-Depending on your situation there are a range of people who can help you implement your plan and support you to start receiving supports.
+Depending on your situation, there are numerous people who can help you implement your plan and help you begin receiving supports.
 You can start your plan on your own if you are self-managed or with the support of a Local Area Coordinator, Support Coordinator or Nominee.

 It is important to think about how your First Plan is working for you – what is good and what is not.
-This will help you prepare for your Plan Review at the end of 12 month
+This will help you prepare for your Plan Review at the end of the 12-month period.

-Depending on your situation there are a range of people who can help you implement your plan and support you to start receiving supports.
-You can start your plan on your own if you are self-managed or with the support of a United Disability Care Support Coordinator.
+Depending on your situation, there are a range of people who can help you implement your plan and ensure you start receiving supports.
+You can start your plan on your own if you are self-managed or with the support of a United Disability Support Coordinator.

 Our Support Coordinators assist you in strengthening your ability to coordinate and implement your plan, helping you to boost your formal and informal network and coordinate a range of both funded and mainstream supports that you choose.